kwur/new-kwur-site/_posts/2008-10-25-cmj-2008-first-thoughts.md

   </p>

   <p>
     Ultimately, however, her performance fell flat, since Drom was thinly populated with people at the ends of their evenings.
-She tried hard to keep us from leaving, becoming &#8220;bored&#8221; performing her own songs.
-She also sounds like a cross between every female pop star&#8217;s voices combined with a little bit of extra mask to blast your face.
+She tried hard to keep us from leaving, becoming “bored” performing her own songs.
+She also sounds like a cross between every female pop star’s voices combined with a little bit of extra mask to blast your face.
 I think she could either sound smoother and less forceful, or she should have more female members accompanying her on stage.
   </p>

   <p>
-    Her music varied from bouncy, active, party hip hop to a slow jam she dedicated to all the &#8220;gangstas&#8221; all over the world.
-Another track was about female solidarity and fighting for a woman&#8217;s right to party by her own rules.
+    Her music varied from bouncy, active, party hip hop to a slow jam she dedicated to all the “gangstas” all over the world.
+Another track was about female solidarity and fighting for a woman’s right to party by her own rules.
 All around good message in her music, which was nice to hear compared to other female rappers who tell their listeners to bend over and get flexible for the next available cock.
   </p>

   <p>
-    A different message is welcome anywhere, and Empire ISIS is savvy, world educated (she&#8217;s lived many places and even biked through 7 countries &#8211; read her <a href="http://monumentalrecords.com/empireisis/index.php?option=com_content&task=view&id=34&Itemid=205">bio</a>), and not afraid to do as she pleases.
-Given the venue (what the hell does Drom mean anyway?) and her growing maturity as an on-stage performer, I&#8217;d give her show last night a 6/10.
-She&#8217;s got good potential for the future (positive, emotional hip hop=win), but really needs to change her vocal sound.
+    A different message is welcome anywhere, and Empire ISIS is savvy, world educated (she’s lived many places and even biked through 7 countries – read her <a href="http://monumentalrecords.com/empireisis/index.php?option=com_content&task=view&id=34&Itemid=205">bio</a>), and not afraid to do as she pleases.
+Given the venue (what the hell does Drom mean anyway?) and her growing maturity as an on-stage performer, I’d give her show last night a 6/10.
+She’s got good potential for the future (positive, emotional hip hop=win), but really needs to change her vocal sound.
 It is not attractive aurally, and probably strains her voice too.
   </p>
 </div>